Dead Hang Exercise: Benefits, Muscles Worked, and How to Do It

 Do dead hangs build muscle?

-Should I do passive or active hangs?
+Should I do passive or active dead hangs?